 Simply put, GAIA Landslide helps users identify assets that are at risk from landslides; it is an AI-assisted application that reasons with numerous complex datasets, enabling users to evaluate landslide susceptibility, hazard and risk over large areas.
 Our cognitive AI system mimics human-expert reasoning, and provides explainable assessments, making it easy for non-experts to understand the results.

 Minerva has successfully produced landslide susceptibility maps for British Columbia, Canada and Veneto, Italy.
-The Veneto project recently won the “INSPIRE Helsinki 2019 Data Challenge” for the most innovative practical use of spatial data in the domains of sea, weather and cities.
+The Veneto project won the prestigious “INSPIRE Helsinki 2019 Data Challenge” for the most innovative practical use of spatial data in the domains of sea, weather and cities.
 Applications for wildfires and floods are currently in development.

 Case Study: Sea to Sky Highway, British Columbia, Canada

 The Sea to Sky corridor north of Vancouver, British Columbia, Canada is a mountainous area that has been glacially sculpted, forming deep valleys flanked by rocky mountains.
 Slopes along the valley walls are covered by thick forests, prone to soil slides, while the steep, unvegetated slopes at high elevation are typically associated with devastating rock avalanches and localized rockfall.
 The highly variable landscape means that susceptibility to different landslide types must be evaluated based on the specific geological and geomorphological attributes of each slope.

 Mimicking the traditional process that professional geologists use to evaluate slopes, landslide susceptibility maps displayed on the user interface represent a new means of interrogating natural hazard data.
 Our method is an effective screening tool to evaluate the relative susceptibility of slopes to various types of landslides.